 Diabetes causes high blood sugar levels and leads to other health problems, including damage to your eyes, kidneys, and heart.
-Diabetes can get worse if you eat unhealthy food, do little exercise, or are overweight or obese.
+Diabetes can get worse if you eat unhealthy food, do little exercise or are overweight or obese.

-Talk with your healthcare professional about how to eat healthily, exercise, and take the medications you may need.
+Talk with your healthcare provider about how to eat healthily, exercise, and take the medications you may need.
 Some tips include:

-- Decrease carbohydrates in your diet, such as white bread and pasta - Eat more vegetables and low-calorie foods - Drink water (preferred) or sugar-free beverages instead of sugary beverages - Increase your exercise.
-It is recommended to exercise for 30 minutes per day, five days a week, but any amount of physical activity is good for your health.
+- Decrease carbohydrates in your diet, such as white bread and pasta - Eat more vegetables and low-calorie foods - Drink water (preferred) or sugar-free beverages instead of sugary beverages - Increase your exercise to 30 minutes per day, five days a week

-Your healthcare professional will check your blood sugar, blood pressure, cholesterol, and kidney function.
-You need to check your feet daily and report any skin problems to your healthcare professional immediately.
-You need to have your eyes checked every 1 to 2 years.
+Your healthcare provider will check your blood sugar, blood pressure, cholesterol, and kidney function.
+You need to check your feet daily and report any skin problems to your healthcare provider immediately.
+You need your eyes checked every 1 to 2 years.